 - Enhancing settlement procedures to improve member’s cash flow

 - Evaluation of electronic methods to exchange invoice data for inter-working

 What the Interoperability, Data specifications and Settlement Group Does

 - Defines interface specifications and appropriate supporting documentation (transfer mechanisms, testing specifications, example files, implementation handbooks and so on.)

 - Schedules releases based on impact analysis, understanding of business requirements and a well-known release management process.

-- Defines agent interworking processes and reporting mechanisms (how Associate Members work together to reduce operational issues.)
+- Defines agent interworking processes and reporting mechanisms (how Industry Members work together to reduce operational issues.)

 - Defines agent migration processes (how mobile network operators can change an agent with least impact on roaming partners.)